utsuboco/blender_curve_export/README.md

-# blender_curve_export
+# Blender curve threejs export

-Will generate a es6 file with all the curves of your Blender scene, already formated for Threejs.
+Will generate an es6 file with all the curves of your Blender scene, already formated for Threejs.

 ## Usage: